lightpanda-io/demo/README.md

 }
 ```

-## Single request with cold start
+## Single request

 This bench is a very basic test to compare the two software.
-We request the fake web page once with full JS execution.
+We start the browser and request the fake web page once with full JS execution.
 The final DOMTree is
 rendered in stdout.

 ### Test machine

-The tests are run in an AWS m5.large with a fresh Debian install.
+The tests are run in an AWS m5.large (x86_64) with a fresh Debian install.

 ![aws.m5 neofetch](./img/aws_m5_neofetch.png)